thieu-b55/ESP32-audiokit-webradio-webinterface/README.md

 Espressif ESP32 LyraT board

-Howto is in the pdf files.
+How to is in the pdf files.
 For the english version, sorry my english is not good.